Having a high credit score gives you so many options.

 10% New Credit

-If you open up a bunch of new cards at once, it looks risky.
+If you open up a bunch of new cards or loans at once, it looks risky.
 Lenders will wonder if maybe you lost your job, and you need to stay afloat with credit in the meantime.
 Or maybe you had a big medical bill and are becoming insolvent.

 Previous versions 1.0 and 2.0 of VantageScore used a different range, but the current versions 3.0 and 4.0 also use the 300-850 scoring range.